vigno0405/vigno0405/README.md

 - ⚙️ SEMP program and Master Thesis at EPFL in mechanical engineering
 - ⚡ Member of Alta Scuola Politecnica, a multidisciplinary honours program for outstanding students from PoliMi and PoliTo
-- 📊 M.Sc. in data science for industrial engineering at Politecnico di Milano
+- 📊 M.Sc. in Data Science for Industrial Engineering at Politecnico di Milano
-- 🛠️ B.Sc. in mechanical engineering at Politecnico di Milano
+- 🛠️ B.Sc. in Mechanical Engineering at Politecnico di Milano

 ---